Ealing: Toponymy

 Ealing's name derives from the Gillingas, a Saxon tribe mentioned in a charter issued by Æthelred of Mercia around the year 700.
 The Gillingas themselves took their name from a patriarch or chief called Gilla.
 The place-name appears as Yllinges around the year 1170 and as Elyng in 1553.

 Early history

-Archaeology evinces parts of Ealing have been lived in by neanderthal humans - the Lower Palaeolithic Age.
+Archaeology reveals that parts of Ealing have been lived in by neanderthal humans - the Lower Palaeolithic Age.
 The typical stone tool type of neanderthals, the Mousterian, is not found in south-east England, but Levallois type may be consistent with the hand axes found.
-These primitive hunters span a period of at least 300,000 years in Britain.
+These hunters span a period of at least 300,000 years in Britain.
 Of the Iron Age, Milne lists six Carthaginian and pre-Roman bronze coins from Middlesex: Ashford and Ealing (Carthage coins); Edmonton (Seleucid (2), Rhegium, Bithynia coins).
 These are not so significant as for similar and more plentiful finds from Dorset, and Milne suggests that some represent parts of imported bronze scrap.